SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/provisioning-gui-tool.md

       ![Provisioning Device](images/provisioning-device6c.png)

-7. When the operation completes successfully, you will need to add the **Attestation Certificate provisioning configuration** software component to your project to enable the Matter Device Attestation Credentials.
+7. When the operation completes successfully confirm that the **Attestation Certificate provisioning configuration** software component is present in your project, the component is installed in all projects by default.

-   - To add the software component, double-click the project's SLCP file to open it in an editor, and then select **Software Components**, search for the keyword "attestation", select **Attestation Certificate provisioning configuration**, and then click **Install**.
+   - Double-click the project's SLCP file to open it in an editor, select **Software Components**, search for the keyword "attestation" and select **Attestation Certificate provisioning configuration**.
 Example:

      ![Provisioning Device](images/provisioning-device7.png)